 A single event, such as extreme rainfall across Cornwall, may contain many incidents.
 These incidents may be in different places and caused by different sources of flooding.

-The Flood Investigation Reports determine likely causes of significant flooding.
-Identifying appropriate risk management authority to take forward any necessary actions.
+The Flood Investigation Reports determine likely causes of significant flooding and identify the appropriate risk management authority to take forward any necessary actions.

 Cornwall Council creates a Flood Incident Record when it becomes aware of a flood event, through the: